 Route Optimization is another feature that helps in saving critical field time and optimize it for better use.
 Dynamic routing apps suggest optimized routes for dispatchers as well as the progress of drivers from multiple fleets on a single dashboard.
 This can free up a dispatcher’s resources and provide concrete benefits to businesses from the first day of deployment.

-Similarly, tools that provide real-time visibility into where a package is at any given moment will massively improve the customer experience, and make deliveries more cost effective by reducing delivery bottlenecks.
+Similarly, tools that provide real-time visibility about a package at a given moment will massively improve the customer experience and make deliveries more cost-effective by reducing delivery bottlenecks.

-Automating the delivery progress to include driver monitoring helps dispatchers spot any potential problems or delays.
-For customers, this is beneficial too as it keeps them in the loop with where the package has reached.
-Especially for food deliveries this becomes critical so that the driver does not end up at the wrong place and the food is delivered fresh.
+Automating the delivery progress which include driver monitoring helps dispatchers identify any potential problems or delays.
+This is beneficial for customers too, as it keeps them in the loop with where the package has reached.
+Especially for food deliveries, this becomes critical so that the driver does not end up at the wrong place, and the food is delivered fresh.
 Here is where a food delivery app that offers live tracking can be of great use.

-Food delivery follows a time window for immediate consumption and severe delays can mar the customer confidence as well as the food quality.
-By enabling the company and the customer to monitor driver movement in real-time, it helps to create an effective communication layer for a friction-less delivery experience.
+Food delivery follows a time window for immediate consumption, and severe delays can mar the customer confidence and food quality.
+Enabling the company and the customer to monitor driver movement in real-time helps create an effective communication layer for a frictionless delivery experience.

-For companies that use third party fleet, monitoring driver progress helps gain visibility into the driver’s working hours.
-A delivery automation system that plans routes also estimates the delivery time per order, making it easier to spot whether the driver is delayed due to external factors or if he is simply loitering around.
+For companies that use third party fleet, monitoring driver progress helps gain visibility to their working hours.
+A delivery automation system helps to plans routes also estimates the delivery time per order, making it easier to spot whether the driver is delayed due to external factors or if he is loitering around.
 Additionally, a good last mile app delivery will integrate with online payment methods to manage driver payment more efficiently and accurately.

-For drivers too an automation driven last mile logistics software brings in several advantages.
-With automated delivery communications tools, drivers can easily inform customers when the delivery is running late, and give customers additional delivery options – an alternative pick up location, or drop off time – that helps them maintain the delivery schedule without letting the customer down.
+For drivers also, an automation driven last mile logistics software brings in several advantages.
+With automated delivery communications tools, drivers can quickly inform customers when the delivery is running late and provide customers with additional delivery options like an alternative pick up location or drop off time.
+This helps them maintain the delivery schedule without affecting customer experience.

-Much of the actual work related to last mile deliveries happens in warehouses where the items are segregated and scheduled for deliveries.
-Going a step back, automating these warehouses and customer fulfillment centers is one of the simplest ways to reduce costs and increase the speed of your last mile deliveries.
+Much of the actual work related to last mile deliveries happen in warehouses where the items are segregated and scheduled for deliveries.
+Going a step back, automating these warehouses and customer fulfillment centers are one of the simplest ways to reduce costs and increase the speed of your last mile deliveries.

-Technology in the form of automated tools can be leveraged to plan warehouse logistics and optimize product location within the fulfillment center.
+Technology, in the form of automated tools, can be leveraged to plan warehouse logistics and optimize product location within the fulfillment center.
 This can halve the time for human pickers.
 This becomes especially critical when fresh goods like groceries are involved as it helps prevent goods from going bad before they’re delivered.
-Also use of temperature controlled vehicles help in delivering perishable food items without much spoilage even if there are delays due to traffic or any other delays.
+Also, the use of temperature controlled vehicles help in delivering perishable food items without much spoilage even if there are delays due to traffic or any other delays.
 Autonomous vehicle delivery is also seeing a lot of attention but still is at an early stage.
 Food delivery management software integrating these factors is a good pick.

 Customer happiness largely depends on how successfully a company can deliver their expectations.
-The best way to increase profits from online delivery is to ensure the best customer experience.
-For example, if you are servicing a pizza delivery and running late, how do you keep the customer engaged to understand your situation and be ready to accept the delay?
+The best way to increase profits from online delivery is to provide the best customer experience.
+For example, if you are servicing a pizza delivery and running late, how do you keep the customer engaged in understanding your situation and being ready to accept the delay?
 Is your food delivery app communicating with the customer well?

 You could either personalize the communication with the customer in their language, provide real-time alerts regarding the delivery, or simply create a platform where they can review your customer service.
-Automation tools can be used to orchestrate delivery operations and engage better with your customers providing the delivery experience they now expect, whether in delivery speed or in convenient delivery options.
+Automation tools can be used to orchestrate delivery operations and engage better with your customers providing a smooth delivery experience, whether in delivery speed or convenient delivery options.

-55% of consumers will switch to a competitor if that competitor offers a faster service.
+55% of consumers will switch to a competitor if that competitor offers faster service.